Last Update: 02-Dec-13 10:28 ET

-- The ISM Manufacturing Index fell to 50.7 in April from 51.3 in March.
-The Briefing.com consensus expected the Index to decline to 51.0.
+- The ISM Manufacturing Index increased to 57.3 in November from 56.4 in October.
+That is the highest reading since reaching 59.4 in April 2011.
+The Briefing.com consensus expected the index to fall to 55.5.

 - This is a highly overrated index.
 It is merely a survey of purchasing managers.
 It is a diffusion index, which means that it reflects the number of people saying conditions are better compared to the number saying conditions are worse.
 It does not weight for size of the firm, or for the degree of better/worse.
 It can therefore underestimate conditions if there is a great deal of strength in a few firms.
 The data have thus not been either a good forecasting tool or a good read on current conditions during this business cycle.
 It must be recognized that the index is not hard data of any kind, but simply a survey that provides broad indications of trends.